drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### Spacer with three Atoms
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-A 3-atom spacer was found connecting the meta position of the phenyl-amidine located in S1 and the para position of the phenyl-amidine group located in S4.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/spacer-three-atoms-2692ccec'><i class='fa fa-play' aria-hidden='true'></i></button>A 3-atom spacer was found connecting the meta position of the phenyl-amidine located in S1 and the para position of the phenyl-amidine group located in S4.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/fxa_1_9_3_0_1.png){: loading=lazy }

 #### Candidate Prototype in the Catalytic Site

-The two phenyl-amidino fragments and the 3-atom spacer are visualized here in the catalytic site of the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/candidate-prototype-catalytic-site-f1d3dbbd'><i class='fa fa-play' aria-hidden='true'></i></button>The two phenyl-amidino fragments and the 3-atom spacer are visualized here in the catalytic site of the enzyme.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/snap_v1_5_ext_c7_13_25_s4.png){: loading=lazy }